-- a) Analyze the strengths and weaknesses of at least two feasible strategic options to improve upon the situation presented in the focal case reading - i. an understanding of the preferences of the key actors in the case and their intensity; - ii. the national or international decisionmaking structure that leads to the translation of these preferences into policy outcomes; and - iii. the likely reactions of key market and political actors to any strategic choice. - b) Make a recommendation based on that analysis of what the firm/manager should do.
+- a) Analyze the strengths and weaknesses of at least two feasible strategic options to improve upon the situation presented in the focal case reading - i. an understanding of the preferences of the key actors in the case and their intensity; - ii. the national or international decision-making structure that leads to the translation of these preferences into policy outcomes; and - iii. the likely reactions of key market and political actors to any strategic choice. - b) Make a recommendation based on that analysis of what the firm/manager should do.
 Make sure that you help the reader understand the assumptions or weights that led you from your status quo scenario and your analysis of the strengths and weaknesses of options to this particular recommendation. - c) Incorporate within your analysis a refutation of the alternative strategies - d) Succinctly summarize the key takeaway of the case (i.e., what lessons can other firms facing similar challenges take from your analysis and recommendations?)

-Both of your posts should be formatted as with 1" margins in a 12-point times new roman font.
+Both of your posts should be formatted with 1" margins in a 12-point Times New Roman font.
 Your submissions should be received before 9pm on the night before the case discussion.
-You must sign up on web café on a first come first serve basis after the fourth class for your case write-ups.
+You must sign up on web café on a first come first serve basis for your case write-ups.

-(3) Team paper outlines should highlight the key components of the paper's structure as detailed below in (6).
+- (3) Team paper outlines (5%).
+Team paper outlines should highlight the key components of the paper's structure as detailed below in (6).
 More thorough outlines elicit more helpful feedback.
 It is insufficient to merely identify a topic in your outline.
-You need to provide me with meaningful guidance as to the substance of your paper.

-(4) Each team will be asked to present their paper.
+You need to provide me with meaningful guidance as to the substance of your paper. - (4) Team project presentation (10%).
+Each team will be asked to present their paper.
 As you will face relatively tight time constraints, please think carefully about the organization of the material, the links to topics covered in class and the "takeaway" from your case.
-Based on your presentation, you will receive written feedback from your peers (see point 5) and from me regarding points that you should address or improve upon prior to submission of your final paper.

-(5) After the completion of the last team presentation each student will be randomly assigned a presentation on which they will write up a review.
-This 1-2pp. single spaced review should

-- 1) Briefly summarize the substance of the presentation (1 paragraph) - 2) Comment on the strengths of the presentation (1-2 paragraphs) - 3) Comment on the weaknesses of the presentation INCLUDING HELPFUL SUGGESTIONS FOR IMPROVEMENT OF THE MATERIAL (1-2 paragraphs)
+Based on your presentation, you will receive written feedback from your peers (see point 5) and from me regarding points that you should address or improve upon prior to submission of your final paper. - (5) Presentation review (5%).
+After the completion of the last team presentation each student will be randomly assigned a presentation on which they will write up a review.
+This 1-2pp. single spaced review should - 1) Briefly summarize the substance of the presentation (1 paragraph) - 2) Comment on the strengths of the presentation (1-2 paragraphs) - 3) Comment on the weaknesses of the presentation including helpful suggestions for improvement of the material (1-2 paragraphs)